flatironinstitute/sciware/27_SummerIntro/github2.md

 ![](./assets/pull_request_rev2.png)

-Click on the commit to see the diff of their changes and hover over a line until you see the `+` sybmol.
+Click on the commit to see the diff of their changes and hover over a line until you see the `+` symbol.

 ![](./assets/pull_request_rev3.png)